RAvenGEr/digest-access/README.md

 Features
 ---

-* `from-headers` - provides the digest_authenticate_from_headers function to
+* `from-headers` - provides the DigestAccess::from_headers function to
-  extract a Digest Access Authentication WWW-Authenticate string from an HTTP response.
+  create a DigetAccess instance from HTTP response headers.
   Adds the `http` crate as a dependency.

 License
 ---